saurabhchoudhury/architecture-center/docs/guide/pillars.md

 Scalability is the ability of a system to handle increased load.
 There are two main ways that an application can scale:

 - Scaling up, also called vertical scaling, means increasing the capacity of a resource.
 For example, using a larger VM size or a larger database.
-- Scaling out, also called horizontal scaling, means adding new instances ofa resource, whether VMs, message queues, or database replicas.
+- Scaling out, also called horizontal scaling, means adding new instances of a resource, whether VMs, message queues, or database replicas.

 Horizontal scaling has significant advantages over vertical scaling:

 - True cloud scale.
 Applications can be designed to run on hundreds or even thousands of nodes, reaching scales that are not possible on a single node.
 - Horizontal scale is elastic, meaning you can add more instances if load increases, or remove them during quieter periods.
 - Scaling out can be triggered automatically, either on a schedule or in response to changes in load.
 - Scaling out may be cheaper than scaling up.
-For example, running several small VMs can cost less than a single large VM.
+Running several small VMs can cost less than a single large VM.
 - Horizontal scaling can also improve resiliency, by adding redundancy.
 If an instance goes down, the application keeps running.

 An advantage of vertical scaling is that you can do it without making any changes to the application.
 But at some point you'll hit a limit, where you can't scale any up any more.
 At that point, any further scaling must be horizontal.

 Horizontal scale must be designed into the system from the start.
 For example, you can scale out VMs by placing them behind a load balancer.
 But then each VM in the pool must be able to handle any client request, so the application must be stateless or store state externally (say, in a distributed cache).
 Managed PaaS services often have horizontal scaling and auto-scaling built in.
-The ease of scaling these services is one of the major advantages of using managed services.
+The ease of scaling these services is a  major advantages of using managed services.

 Just adding more instances doesn't mean an application will scale, however.
 It may simply push the bottleneck somewhere else.
 For example, if you scale a web front-end to handle more client requests, that might trigger lock contentions in the back-end database.
 You would then need to consider additional measures, such as optimistic concurrency or data partitioning, to enable more throughput to the database.

 Always conduct performance and load testing to find these potential bottlenecks.
 The stateful parts of a system, such as databases, are the most common cause of bottlenecks, and require careful design in order to scale horizontally.
 Resolving one bottleneck may reveal other bottlenecks elsewhere.

-### Designing for scalability

-Start by understanding these high-level design principles:

-- [Minimize coordinaton][coordination]
-- [Design for scale out][scale-out]
-- [Partition around limits][partition]

-Next, look at these design patterns and anti-patterns:
+### Scalability guidance

 - [Design patterns for scalability and performance][scalability-patterns]
 - Performance anti-patterns

-The following articles describe best practices that can improve scalability:

-- [Autoscaling][autoscale]
+- [Best practices: Autoscaling][autoscale]
-- [Background jobs][background-jobs]
+- [Best practices: Background jobs][background-jobs]
-- [Caching][caching]
+- [Best practices: Caching][caching]
-- [CDN][cdn]
+- [Best practices: CDN][cdn]
-- [Data partitioning][data-partitioning]
+- [Best practices: Data partitioning][data-partitioning]

-Use the [Scalability checklist][scalability-checklist] when reviewing the architecture, design, and implementation.
+- [Scalability checklist][scalability-checklist]

 ## Availability